OpenTranslationBible/open-bible/en-GB/17.Esther/md/esther-09.md

 ## Esther 9:10

-the ten sons of Haman the son of Hammedatha, the enemy of the Jews;
-but they did not lay their hands on the plunder.
+the ten sons of Haman, son of Hammedatha, the enemy of the Jews.
+But they did not lay their hands on the plunder.

 ---

 ## Esther 9:11

-On that day the number of those who were killed in the citadel of Susa was reported to the king.
+On that day, the number of those killed in the citadel of Susa was reported to the king.

 ## Esther 9:12

-And the king said to Queen Esther,
-“The Jews have killed and eliminated five hundred men and the ten sons of Haman
-in the citadel of Susa;
-what then have they done in the rest of the king’s provinces!
-Now what is your request?
-It shall be granted you.
-And what is your further wish?
-It shall also be done.”
+The king said to Queen Esther, “In the citadel of Susa, the Jews have killed and destroyed five hundred men and the ten sons of Haman.
+What have they done in the rest of the king's provinces?
+Now, what is your petition?
+It shall be granted to you.
+And what further request do you have?
+It shall be done.”

----

 ## Esther 9:13

-Then Esther said,
-“If it pleases the king, let it also be granted to the Jews who are in Susa
-to do tomorrow as they have done today,
-and let the ten sons of Haman be hanged on the gallows.”
+Esther replied, “If it pleases the king, let the Jews in Susa be allowed to carry out today's edict tomorrow also, and let the ten sons of Haman be hanged on gallows.”

 ## Esther 9:14

-So the king commanded that it should be done,
-and an edict was issued in Susa,
-and they hanged the ten sons of Haman.
+So the king commanded that this be done.
+An edict was issued in Susa, and they hanged the ten sons of Haman.

 ## Esther 9:15

-The Jews who were in Susa assembled again on the fourteenth day of the month Adar,
-and killed three hundred men in Susa,
-but they did not lay their hands on the plunder.
+The Jews in Susa gathered again on the fourteenth day of the month of Adar and killed three hundred men in Susa, but they did not lay their hands on the plunder.

 ---

 ## Esther 9:16

-Now the rest of the Jews who were in the king’s provinces assembled,
-to defend their lives and rid themselves of their enemies,
-and they killed seventy-five thousand of those who hated them;
-but they did not lay their hands on the plunder.
+Meanwhile, the rest of the Jews in the king's provinces assembled to defend themselves and rid themselves of their enemies, killing seventy-five thousand of those who hated them, but they did not lay their hands on the plunder.

 ## Esther 9:17

-This was done on the thirteenth day of the month Adar,
-and on the fourteenth day they rested and made it a day of feasting and rejoicing.
+This took place on the thirteenth day of the month of Adar, and on the fourteenth day, they rested and made it a day of feasting and joy.

----

 ## Esther 9:18

-But the Jews who were in Susa assembled on the thirteenth and the fourteenth of the same month,
-and they rested on the fifteenth day,
-and made it a day of feasting and rejoicing.
+However, the Jews in Susa had assembled on the thirteenth and fourteenth days, and on the fifteenth day, they rested and made it a day of feasting and joy.

----

 ## Esther 9:19

-Therefore the Jews of the rural areas, who live in the rural towns,
-make the fourteenth day of the month Adar a holiday for rejoicing and feasting
-and sending portions of food to one another.
+Therefore, the Jews of the rural areas, who live in villages, observe the fourteenth day of the month of Adar as a day of joy and feasting, a day for sending gifts of food to one another.

 ---

 ## Esther 9:20

-Then Mordecai recorded these events,
-and he sent letters to all the Jews who were in all the provinces of King Ahasuerus,
-both near and far,
+Mordecai recorded these events and sent letters to all the Jews throughout the provinces of King Xerxes, both near and far,

 ## Esther 9:21

-obliging them to celebrate the fourteenth day of the month Adar,
+to establish among them an annual celebration on the fourteenth and fifteenth days of the month of Adar
-and the fifteenth day of the same month, annually,

 ## Esther 9:22

-because on those days the Jews rid themselves of their enemies,
-and it was a month which was turned for them from sorrow into gladness
-and from mourning into a holiday;
-that they were to make them days of feasting and rejoicing,
-and of sending portions of food to one another, and gifts to the poor.
+as the time when the Jews got relief from their enemies, and the month when their sorrow was turned into joy and their mourning into a day of celebration.
+They were to observe them as days of feasting and joy and giving presents of food to one another and gifts to the poor.

----

 ## Esther 9:23

-So the Jews undertook what they had started to do,
-and what Mordecai had written to them.
+So the Jews agreed to continue the celebration they had begun, as Mordecai had written to them.

 ## Esther 9:24

-For Haman, the son of Hammedatha the Agagite, the enemy of all the Jews,
-had schemed against the Jews to destroy them,
-and had cast Pur (that is, the lot), to crush and to destroy them.
+For Haman, son of Hammedatha, the Agagite, the adversary of all the Jews, had plotted against the Jews to destroy them and had cast the pur, that is, the lot, to disturb and destroy them.

 ## Esther 9:25

-But when it came to the king’s attention,
-he commanded by letter that his wicked scheme
-which he had devised against the Jews
-was to return on his own head,
-and that he and his sons were to be hanged on the gallows.
+But when the matter came to the king's attention, he issued written orders that the wicked scheme Haman had devised against the Jews should return on his own head, and that he and his sons should be hanged on gallows.

 ## Esther 9:26

-Therefore they called these days Purim, after the name Pur.
-And because of the instructions in this letter,
-both what they had seen in this regard and what had happened to them,
+Therefore, these days were called Purim, from the word pur.
+Because of everything written in this letter and what they had seen and what had happened to them,

 ## Esther 9:27

-the Jews established and made a custom for themselves,
-for their descendants and for all who align themselves with them,
-so that they would not fail to celebrate these two days each year,
-according to their regulation and at their appointed time.
+the Jews established and made a custom for themselves, their descendants, and all who allied themselves with them, to celebrate these two days every year, in the prescribed manner and at the appointed time.

 ## Esther 9:28

-So these days were to be remembered and celebrated
-throughout every generation, every family, every province, and every city;
-and these days of Purim were not to be neglected among the Jews,
-nor their memory fade from their descendants.
+These days should be remembered and celebrated in every generation, by every family, in every province and every city.
+And these days of Purim should never cease to be celebrated by the Jews, nor should the memory of them fade from their descendants.

 ---

 ## Esther 9:29

-Then Queen Esther, the daughter of Abihail, with Mordecai the Jew,
-wrote with full authority to confirm this second letter about Purim.
+Then Queen Esther, daughter of Abihail, along with Mordecai the Jew, wrote with full authority to confirm this second letter about Purim.

 ## Esther 9:30

-He sent letters to all the Jews,
-to the 127 provinces of the kingdom of Ahasuerus,
-words of peace and truth,
+And Mordecai sent letters to all the Jews in the 127 provinces of the kingdom of Xerxes, containing words of peace and truth,

 ## Esther 9:31

-to establish these days of Purim at their appointed times,
-just as Mordecai the Jew and Queen Esther had established for them,
-and just as they had established for themselves and for their descendants
-with instructions for their times of fasting and their mourning.
+to establish these days of Purim at their designated times, as Mordecai the Jew and Queen Esther had decreed for them, and as they had established for themselves and their descendants in regard to their times of fasting and lamentation.

 ## Esther 9:32

-The command of Esther established these customs for Purim,
-and it was written in the book.
+The decree of Esther confirmed these regulations about Purim, and it was written down in the records.